- HDACs is a class of enzymes that

 Moreover, HDAC6 plays a role in the clearance of ubiquitinated proteins by its ubiquitin-binding domain.

 Chong Kun Dang Research Institute have been focusing on developing HDAC6 inhibitors as drugs for various diseases related in eurology, oncology, immunology by the platform technology based on various scaffolds.

-Cancer immunotherapy through reduction of PD-L1 expression
+Cancer immunotherapy through regulation of PD-L1 expression

 Immunology Treatment of autoimmune diseases through anti-inflammation